Opteo/google-ads-api/docs/content/concepts/enums/using_enums.md

 All enums are represented as numbers in the Google Ads API.
 This means:

--   Numbers must be used for enums when making mutate calls (create, update, delete)
+-   Numbers must be used for enums when making mutate calls (create, update, delete).
--   Reports will include numbers instead of strings for enum fields
+-   Reports will include numbers instead of strings for enum fields.

 For example: